 Given the high level of transhumance migration between the two regions, the proposed intervention will complement existing activities aimed at improving the infrastructure and capacity of border management agencies.
-For instance, the Japan Supplementary Budget is a project implemented by IOM Sierra Leone and encloses some components dealing directly with border infrastructure support to limited districts to ensure proper security maintenance over cross-border movement.
+For instance, the Japan Supplementary Budget (JSB) is a project implemented by IOM Sierra Leone and encloses some components dealing directly with border infrastructure support to limited districts to ensure proper security maintenance over cross-border movement.
 Thus, the PBF project will directly fill the gaps in the Falaba district where the JSB is not implemented, and will serve to guarantee the security of this particular region of the country.
 Moreover, the project will enhance linkages with government counterparts to pave the way for planned initiatives, including the Sierra Leone Ministry of Internal Affairs pilot project on Integrated Immigration Control System for Class B points of entry.

 Project name Donor and budget Project focus Difference from/

 (duration) complementarity to

 current proposal

-Mitigating Localized Peacebuilding Fund - Capacity building of Complementary

-Resource-based US\$3 million local institutions to work on strengthened

-Conflicts and improve conflicts regulatory

-Increasing related to land frameworks and

-Community acquisition agricultural practices,

-Resilience in Pujehun however with a focus

-and Moyamba on private sector

-Districts of Sierra partnership

-Leone

-Capacity building in Korean International Technical and Complements the

-Border and Migration Cooperation Agency operation capacity current government

-Management in (KOICA) - US\$3 building in border strategy that

-Guinea million and migration improves border

-management. infrastructure to

-Modernization of Faranah region

-border (excluded from the

-infrastructure, project area)

-Migration data -supporting security

-management sector to be more

-accountable and

-responsive to local

-need in conflict

-management

-Support to Civil European Union - Institutional capacity Complementary work

-Society and Local €1.05 million building of local on improved

-Authorities for Local government and agricultural

-Development in boost economic production through

-Sierra Leone growth access to inputs and

-training

-Establishing modern European Union - Provision of support MAF Institutional

-livestock production €2.8 million for improved and Capacity Building

-and value addition increased livestock

-system in Sierra inspection, disease

-Leone (BAFS) surveillance and

-movement controls

-on cross-border

-livestock trade in

-Falaba

-Regional Disease World Bank - Construction of Complementary work

-Surveillance and US\$80,000 livestock holding to improve

-System Enhancement centers infrastructure at

-Project Points of Entry
+Mitigating Localized Resource-based Conflicts and Increasing Community Resilience in Pujehun and Moyamba Districts of Sierra Leone Peacebuilding Fund - US\$3 million Capacity building of local institutions to improve conflicts related to land acquisition Complementary work on strengthened regulatory frameworks and agricultural practices, however with a focus on private sector partnership Capacity building in Border and Migration Management in Guinea Korean International Cooperation Agency (KOICA) - US\$3 million Technical and operation capacity building in border and migration management.
+Modernization of border infrastructure, Migration data management Complements the current government strategy that improves border infrastructure to Faranah region (excluded from the project area) -supporting security sector to be more accountable and responsive to local need in conflict management Support to Civil Society and Local Authorities for Local Development in Sierra Leone European Union - €1.05 million Institutional capacity building of local government and boost economic growth Complementary work on improved agricultural production through access to inputs and training Establishing modern livestock production and value addition system in Sierra Leone (BAFS) European Union - €2.8 million Provision of support for improved and increased livestock inspection, disease surveillance and movement controls on cross-border livestock trade in Falaba MAF Institutional Capacity Building Regional Disease Surveillance and System Enhancement Project World Bank - US\$80,000 Construction of livestock holding centers Complementary work to improve infrastructure at Points of Entry a) A brief description of the project focus and approach

-\Indicates project implemented by WFP or IOM
+^{}Indicates project implemented by WFP or IOM